Oluwa-Temmy/-pinvest_test/docs/CHANGE.md

 # Change Log

-Here is where you can find the history map of Pinvestigator website
+Here is where you can find the update history of Pinvestigator website</br></br>
+**_NOTE: Older and Depricated source code is refrenced in the repo for security reasons.
+If you want to understand a little about the project, or contribute please, please reach out to my github account_**

 <!--## [Unreleased] - yyyy-mm-dd